 When couples are dating, it feels as though love will smoothen out any difficulties.
 However, time usually tells a different story and money is often at the root cause of friction.
 One of the things that will determine your success as a couple is the way you handle your finances.
-Here are ten money tips to help your money relationship along.
+Here are ten money tips to help your money relationship along as a couple.

 1. Talk about money